 Step 4: Handling the sky

-In the footage we’re using, the sky is already quite bright.
+In the footage we’re using for this snow VFX tutorial, the sky is already quite bright.
 Because we’ve boosted the exposure on our ‘Main snow’ layer this causes our trees in the background to look a bit weird and ‘blown out’.
 There’s an easy fix however – just mask out the top of the footage and then create an additional layer with this mask inverted to handle the top half of the image separately.
 Then just tweak your settings on the new layer until it looks right.

 Step 5: Tracking the scene